tigrisdata/tigris-mcp-server/README.md

 # 🦁 Tigris MCP Server

-**Tigris** is a globally distributed S3-compatible object storage service that provides low latency anywhere in the world, enabling developers to store and access any amount of data for a wide range of use cases.
+Tigris is a high-performance, S3-compatible object storage system designed for multi-cloud and AI workloads.
+We move your data all around the world based on where it's needed so that downloads are fast and the data is close to your users.
+You can store anything you want on Tigris (AI models, training data, database backups, request logs, social media uploads, or anything else) with no egress fees.

 The **Tigris MCP Server** implements the [MCP specification](https://modelcontextprotocol.io/) to create a seamless connection between AI agents and Tigris key features like bucket and object management.

 ## 🎯 Features

-Tigris MCP server provides your agents context to your Tigris buckets and objects.
+The Tigris MCP server provides your agents context to your Tigris buckets and objects.
 That allows you to use Tigris in your AI editor workflows.

-Here are some of the prompts you can try,
+Here are some example prompts you can try:

 #### 📦 Buckets